SoumyaEXE/soumya.github.io/_posts/2023-02-04-RCE-Web-App.markdown

 date:   2023-02-04
 image:  '/images/rce_web_app_web.png'
 category: Videos
-tags:   [Video, Cloudgoat, Walkthrough, EC2, RDS, AWS]
+tags:   [Videos, Cloudgoat, Walkthrough, EC2, RDS, AWS]
 ---

 The objective of this scenario was to gain access to an RDS instance.
 We were provided with the credentials of two different users.